RaghavCodeHub/deepChange/README.md

 `fn2`

-&nbsp;This first callback function that gets called only if the value is a primitive data type.
+&nbsp;This second callback function that gets called only if the value is a primitive data type.

 &nbsp;`value`